Aishiteruio/Aishiteruio/README.md

 - 👀 I’m interested in finding smart and cute gf but lat's talk seriously.
 - 🌱 I’m currently learning what is wordpress used for.
-- 💞️ I’m looking to collaborate on a minimalist platform based on few functional spatter and small amount of code.
+- 💞️ I’m looking to collaborate on a minimalist platform based on few functional spatters and small amount of code.
 - 📫 How to reach me: aishiteru.io - there are some useful information
 about the project.